parvesh001/Glass-effect-Navbar/Glass-effect Nav-bar.md

 As soon as both the things are done, one will get a glass-effect.

 Thank You, Please follow and share my Git-Hub account to get more interesting content.
+You can also follow me on my Instagram account @lavu001.